ferrous-systems/qt-training-2023/book/src/tutorial/qt-gui/rust-implementation.md

 ✅ Check that you can successfully print "Hello world from CXX-Qt!" by selecting a file path or changing the image filter

-Before we implement the image loading and filtering, we'll need some additional types:
+Before we implement the image loading and filtering, we'll need to import QSizeF and QRectF to calculate the size for painting.
-* QByteArray (and the QByteArrayCursor helper)
-* QSizeF and QRectF to calculate the size for painting

 ✅ Import these types from cxx-qt-lib